Tutorial¶

 Integration of new MLIPs currently requires a corresponding ASE calculator.

-The following steps can then be taken, using ALIGNN-FF as an example:
+The following steps can then be taken, using ORB as an example:

 1. Add required dependencies¶